awesome-llm-papers/awesome-llm-papers.github.io/_publications/sankar2019do.markdown

   Study
 authors: Chinnadhurai Sankar, Sandeep Subramanian, Christopher Pal, Sarath Chandar, Yoshua Bengio
-conference: Arxiv
+conference: Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics
 year: 2019
 citations: 25
 bibkey: sankar2019do
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1906.01603'}]
-tags: [Model Architecture, Transformer, Agentic]
+tags: [Transformer, Model Architecture, Agentic]
 ---
 Neural generative models have been become increasingly popular when building conversational agents.
 They offer flexibility, can be easily adapted to new